centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 .. image:: /_static/images/configuration/one_peer_conf_2.png
     :align: center

-Click **Save** and generate the configuration of the servers affected.
+Click **Save** and generate the configuration of the affected servers.

 -----------------------------------
 Centreon Broker flow authentication